duckdb/duckdb-web/docs/sql/statements/create_view.md

 `CREATE OR REPLACE VIEW` is similar, but if a view of the same name already exists, it is replaced.

 If a schema name is given then the view is created in the specified schema.
-Otherwise it is created in the current schema.
+Otherwise, it is created in the current schema.
 Temporary views exist in a special schema, so a schema name cannot be given when creating a temporary view.
 The name of the view must be distinct from the name of any other view or table in the same schema.